mahavedalla/mahavedalla/docs/questions/nibbana/whether-knowledge--vision-of-the-destruction-of-the-taints-khinasava-is-the-same-as-the-destruction-of-the-taints.md

-# Whether knowledge & vision of the destruction of the taints (khīṇāsava) is the same as the destruction of the taints?
+Question: Whether knowledge & vision of the destruction of the taints (khīṇāsava) is the same as the destruction of the taints?
 Answer in Brief: -
  Category: Nibbāna
 Sutta References: MN 76